jacopofar/blocking-dialog-box/README.md

 * Display test immediately or writing it at a given speed, mix speeds
 * Allows the player to accelerate a dialogue (can be disabled)
 * Place breaks and associate signals to them
-* Supports keyboard, mouse and multitouch screen
+* Supports keyboard, mouse and multitouch input
 * __Blocks__ the input while dilogues is open
 * Decent unicode support (it includes Noto Sans font)